 Feeling like you never get enough rest at night?
 Do you feel like your brain is foggy and you are just plain exhausted as you try to go about your daily obligations?
-You are not alone, Babe.
+You are not alone.
 Perimenopause fatigue is a very common symptom and it is frustrating as hell.
-There are some things happening in your body that are causing extreme fatigue when you are in perimenopause.
+There are some things happening in your body that cause extreme fatigue when you are in perimenopause.
 Let’s talk about them.

 Firstly, Why Do We Need Sleep?

 Our bodies require a long period of sleep for optimal health and wellbeing.
 During sleep, our bodies consolidate memories and experiences, restore and rejuvenate, repair tissues, grow muscle, and synthesize hormones.
 When we do not get enough consecutive hours of sleep, our bodies are not able to complete all of these necessary tasks in order to perform at our best.